cancerberoSgx/accursed/guides/blessed-custom-element-lightweight.md

 }

 export interface TreeOptions<T extends TreeViewNode = TreeViewNode> extends Widgets.ElementOptions {
-  /**
-   * String to show before an element representing the "expand" action, like "[+]", when the element is collapsed.
-   * Default value: '\u25b6'.
-   */
   collapsedPrefix?: string
-  /**
-   * String to show before an element representing the "collapse" action, like "[-]", when the element is expanded.
-   * Default value: '\u25bc'.
-   */
   expandedPrefix?: string
   /**
    * The initial tree root nodes.